 Car journey home.
 Family singalong to Valerie (the Mark Ronson/Amy Winehouse version).

 Bathtime.
-Post-Lush Sex Bomb and the pink, princess-esque hue it turns the water, ordinary baths seem dull.
+Ordinary baths seem dull post-Lush Sex Bomb, which turns the water a pink, princess-esque hue.
 Read Elle magazine and love Victoria Coren Mitchell’s column (as always).

 Start typing up blog post.